December 14, 2016

 Kako was born to military parents on the race’s home planet of Tromokrate in the Skotadi System.
 He was very much a product of his environment.
 The planets in this region of the universe, and the species that inhabited them, were all aggressive and violent.
-They lived for war, and were constantly on guard or ready to attack, despite a shaky truce they all had with one another.
-Tromokrate was the most notorious of them all though, known for its grotesquely brutal warriors and culture.
-They believed in three things: loyalty to their species, strength and domination, and they did whatever it took to uphold these statutes.
+They lived for war, and were constantly on guard, ready to attack, despite a shaky truce they all had with one another.
+Tromokrate was the most notorious of them all, known for its grotesquely brutal warriors and culture.
+They believed in three things: loyalty to their species, strength, and domination, and they did whatever it took to uphold these statutes.

-As a boy, Kako was indoctrinated into these ways by his mother, Peri, and father, Ippoti – both of which were dedicated lieutenants in the Tromokratesian military.
+As a boy, Kako was indoctrinated into these ways by his mother, Peri, and father, Ippoti – both of whom were dedicated lieutenants in the Tromokratesian military.
 He was taught that war was the only way.
 They raised him to have no mercy, and no conscience toward his opponents.
-And they trained him to not only destroy his enemies, but if possible to wipe out anyone related to or connected to said enemy.
+And they trained him to not only destroy his enemies, but if possible, to wipe out anyone related to or connected to said enemy.
 The only time a Tromokratesian took a prisoner was to make them a slave.
-Thus, by the time he was 3, these ideologies had burned deep into Kako’s soul.
+Thus, by the time he was three years old, these ideologies had burned deep into Kako’s soul.
 It was also the age he collected his first kill.

 Many years later, Kako’s mother was killed in battle, so his father tapped him to command at his side.
 Their first mission together in this capacity was the invasion of Spiti in the Igetis System.
 It was a massive invasion; the Tromokratesians brought millions of troops.
 Everything was going according to plan, as their fleet dominated in space and their troops led by Ippoti and other lieutenants swept through the planet and conquered the major cities in just under a week.
 Kako collected several tongue trophies during that excursion, including those of Lisya Trexion and Sirvia Trexion – the parents of a child who would grow up to become commander of the GKF – Tixus Trexion.

-Many Tromokratesians would eventually be lost as well though.
+Many Tromokratesians would eventually be lost, as well.
 Not only did the Spitians possess a powerful militia, but the Galaxias Kyklos Force also joined in the war, helping the Spitians defeat the alien invaders.
-This drove the Tromokratesians off the planet and pushed them out of the Igetis star system.
+This drove the Tromokratesians off the planet, and pushed them out of the Igetis star system.

-The sight of his father being killed filled Kako with wrath, and he promised himself that he would have his revenge.
+Wrath consumed Kako as he witnessed the sight of his father being killed, and he promised himself that he would have his revenge.
 Thus, the next day Kako invoked the Warrior’s Right of Challenge: a rare tradition where a military officer may call any other officer, with the exception of the emperor, into battle if they wished to appeal a ruling that had already been thoroughly deliberated and decided upon.
-Then, if the Tromokratesian invoking the tradition received enough votes from the Council of Generals, the fight is made official.
+Then, if the Tromokratesian invoking the tradition received enough votes from the Council of Generals, the fight was made official.

 The battle was grueling.
 Kako was brutally attacked.
 Nevertheless, in the end it was he who emerged victorious!
-His ability to endure seemingly endless damage worked perfectly for his strategy of remaining patient for the exact opportunity to deal a kill strike, for that is how the battle went.
-Kako attacked only six times, one to each opponent.
-His strikes were perfectly placed and timed, and they fell each of his enemies instantly.
-He saved the commanding officer for last, and after killing him he continued to rip the corpse to pieces, ultimately removing its tongue and devouring it.
+His ability to endure seemingly endless damage worked perfectly for his strategy of remaining patient for the exact opportunity to deal a kill strike, for that was how the battle went.
+Kako attacked only six times, once per opponent.
+His strikes were perfectly placed and timed, and they felled each of his enemies instantly.
+He saved the commanding officer for last, and after killing him he continued to rip the corpse to pieces, ultimately removing his tongue and devouring it.
 The crowd was in utter shock, as never before had such a display of resilience, strength, strategy, skill and rage ever been displayed.
-The emperor at the time, Ypoulos, also took notice, and after the challenge was over he called for Kako to be promoted to the position of general.
+The emperor at the time, Ypoulos, also took notice.
+Thus, after the challenge was over he called for Kako to be promoted to the position of general.